-Most notable was that these children appeared to have better imaginative play, social skills and empathy than you would typically expect to see in a child with ASC.
-However, it was noted that these social skills and empathy appeared to be lacking in depth and at a surface level only.
+Most notable was that these children appeared to have better communication skills, social understanding and imaginative play than you would typically expect to see in a child with ASD.
+However, it was noted that that these skills appeared to be at a surface level only and lacking in depth.

 They also all shared what would become the over-riding diagnostic feature for PDA ‘an obsessive avoidance of everyday demands’

 The National Autistic Society provide a useful factsheet about PDA.

 The PDA Society provide information, support and training for parents, carers, teachers and individuals with PDA.

 Living with PDA is extremely challenging and frustrating for many parents due to the extreme complexity of this condition.
 This is often further compounded by a lack of awareness, understanding or acceptance from professionals, family and friends alike.